Digging deep into Windows 10

 To summon it, simply press the Windows key and ; simultaneously on your keyboard while you’re inputting text.
 The selection is only getting better too, as Microsoft has been adding more emoji and kaomoji with each major Windows 10 feature update.

 Snip & Sketch

 The firmly entrenched Snipping Tool within Windows is finally getting replaced and upgraded.
-The October 2018 Update added Snip & Sketch, a new tool that lets you select a portion of the screen to copy when you press Windows + Shift + S. After doing so, the selected screenshot will be copied to your clipboard, so you can paste it into any image editing software—including the standalone Snip & Sketch app, which lets you annotate and share your marked-up images.
+Snip & Sketch is a new tool that lets you select a portion of the screen to copy when you press Windows + Shift + S. After doing so, the selected screenshot will be copied to your clipboard, so you can paste it into any image editing software—including the standalone Snip & Sketch app, which lets you annotate and share your marked-up images.

 Near Share makes it easy to share files and URLs with local PCs over the air, negating the need for flash drives or chat apps to pass something along.
-If you open the Share interface in Microsoft Edge or File Explorer, you’ll see PCs with Nearby Sharing enabled appear as an option if you have the April 2018 Update installed.
+If you open the Share interface in Microsoft Edge or File Explorer, you’ll see PCs with Nearby Sharing enabled appear as an option.
 Recipients receive a pop-up notification when something is sent.
 Think of it as an alternative to Apple’s Airdrop, albeit one without any mobile support.

 To use Near Share, your computer needs both Bluetooth and Wi-Fi working, and you’ll have to enable the Nearby Sharing option in Settings before you can start using it.
 Transfer speeds were pretty slow and Bluetooth-like in our tests, so you may still want to resort to alternative means to pass especially large files around.
 Microsoft says the feature automatically chooses to use Wi-Fi or Bluetooth depending on what’s available, and what’s faster.